-Open-Source STEM Materials
+Free, Open-Source STEM Materials

-JASON Learning has numerous open-source materials that can be used in addition to your existing access or can be used to try JASON in your classroom!
-These curriculum collections, resources, and activities have been designated as freely available to share our work and impact with as many students and educators as possible.
+JASON Learning has numerous open-source (free!) materials that can be used in addition to your existing access or can be used to try JASON in your classroom!
+These content collections, resources, and activities have been designated as freely available to share our work and impact with as many students and educators as possible.

 Nationwide Open-Source Materials